February 2022 – Present

 BMus (Music Education) A.Mus.A.
 (Clarinet)

-Inspired by the need for a community band in the her local area, in 2010 Danika was a co-founder of the Inner West Community Band, agreeing to voluntarily take on the role of the band’s conductor.
-Under her direction, IWCB has grown from strength to strength, with achievements including 2nd place in the Community & Graduate Concert Band section of the Sydney Eisteddfod, introduction of the annual Kids’ Proms Concerts, and the programming of innovative, collaborative and successful concerts, to crowds reaching over 100.
+Inspired by the need for a community band in the local area, in 2010 Danika co-founded the Inner West Community Band, agreeing to temporarily take on the role of the band’s conductor.
+Under her direction, IWCB has grown from strength to strength, with achievements including 2nd place in the Community & Graduate Concert Band section of the Sydney Eisteddfod, the introduction of the annual Kids’ Proms Concerts, and the programming of innovative, collaborative and successful concerts, to crowds reaching almost 300.

 Bachelor of Music, Associate Diploma of Music